Ameliorate/track8-program/SPEC.md

 `#` Move down one program.
 The interpreter will exit if trying to move up or down to a nonexistant program.
 `^` Move up a program
-`0-9` Move to the program that corresponds to the digit.
-Program 10 will be selected if `0`

 `!` Pops a value from the stack.
 Pushes 1 if the value was 0, pushes 0 otherwise.
 `=` Pops two values from the stack.
 Pushes 1 if the values were equal, 0 otherwise.